Max Muncy Player Props: Dodgers vs. Pirates

-Max Muncy -- with an on-base percentage of .263 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Luis Ortiz on the mound, on July 4 at 9:10 PM ET.
+Max Muncy, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, July 5 at 10:10 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Pirates.
+He had a one-hit showing in his most recent game (1-for-5) against the Pirates.

 Max Muncy Game Info & Props vs. the Pirates